near/NEPs/specs/Proposals/0040-split-states.md

 }
 ```
 The version number is different between different shard layouts, to ensure `ShardUId`s for shards from different epochs are different.
-`EpochManager` will be responsible for managing shard versions and `ShardUId` across epochs.
+`EpochManager` will be responsible for managing shard versions and `ShardUId` accross epochs.

 ## Build New States
 Currently, when receiving the first block of every epoch, validators start downloading states to prepare for the next epoch.